mpw/MPWFoundation/Readme.md

 [[self.delegate ifResponds] windowDidClose:self];
 ```

-Note that the first example, apart from being verbose, also has a bug that gets hidden by the verbosity.
+Note that the first example, apart from being verbose, also has a bug that is enabled by the duplication and hidden by the verbosity.

 [HOM Documentation](Documentation/HOM.md)